sighack/sighack.github.io/_posts/2018-06-24-flood-fill-art-using-random-walks.md

 So let's go through a little gallery of permutations for this simple technique where I play around with one or more of the levers available to us.
-I'll then detail how my Processing implementation for this works so you can confidently tweak it yourself.

 ## Exploration